You got questions? Well we have answers. See if you can’t find what you’re after below.

 We’ll be the judge of that.
 Don’t rule yourself out.
 That’s our job!
 If you’re interested in the course simply apply and find out.

 CAN YOU HAVE A FEW DIFFERENT IDEAS WHEN YOU APPLY?

-We prefer that you have one idea that you are seriously dedicated to.
+We prefer that you have one idea that you are seriously dedicated to and have done some work on.
 Starting more than one business at once is not encouraged.

 DO YOU GET FEEDBACK ON YOUR APPLICATION IF YOU DON’T GET IN?

 If you ask for it, we’d be happy to provide feedback, but note that it may take some time before we get back to you as we have a lot of applications to sift through.

 TOP TIPS FOR FILLING IN YOUR APPLICATIONS: